davidmallasen/gemm/README.md

 gcc -fPIC -shared -o libmatrix.so matrix.c
 ~~~

-This will create a row-major order matrix multiplication.
+This will create a column-major order matrix multiplication library.

 ## Create gemm executable in fortran/c